 Step 4: Draft your complaint

-What to do: Ensuring that complaint letters are clear and concise .
+- What to do: Ensure that complaint letters are clear and concise.
 It is also important since it ensures that the recipient understands all the details that have been presented.
 Explain the problem and what you have done to engage the bank, as well as the desired outcome.

 Step 5: Submit your complaint

-What to do: Submitting your complaint is easy; either go directly to the Banking Ombudsman’s website, https://cms.rbi.org.in/ or send your complaint to the postal address, ‘Centralized Receipt and Processing Centre (CRPC) Reserve Bank of India, 4th Floor, Sector 17, Chandigarh 160017 to the department’.
+- What to do: Submitting your complaint is easy; either go directly to the Banking Ombudsman’s website, https://cms.rbi.org.in/ or send your complaint to the postal address, ‘Centralised Receipt and Processing Centre (CRPC) Reserve Bank of India, 4th Floor, Sector 17, Chandigarh 160017 to the department.

-Why it matters: Proper way of submitting your complaint is vital since it helps in ease of handling it through registration and assessment.
+- Why it matters: The Proper way of submitting your complaint is vital since it helps in the ease of handling it through registration and assessment.

 Step 6: Provide necessary information

-What to do: You must write your full name, your address, and phone number, name of the bank, and accounts of your complaint.
+- What to do: You must write your full name, your address, phone number, the name of the bank, and the details of your complaint.

 Step 7: Wait for the response from the Ombudsman